draftable/compare-api-python-client/README.md

 ### Self-signed certificates

 If connecting to an API Self-hosted endpoint which is using a self-signed certificate (the default) you will need to suppress certificate validation.
 This can be done by setting the `CURL_CA_BUNDLE` environment variable to an empty string.
+On Windows, this must be done from within the Python interpreter due to platform limitations.

 See the below examples for different operating systems and shell environments.
-Note that all examples only set the variable for the running shell and it will not persist.
+Note that all examples only set the variable for the running shell or Python interpreter and it will not persist.
 To persist the setting consult the documentation for your shell environment.
 This should be done with caution as this setting suppresses certificate validation for **all** connections made by the Python runtime!

+#### Non-Windows environments (inc. WSL)

 (ba)sh (Linux, macOS, WSL)